Unsure if a Female or a Male will be a better choice for me?

 Urination: Females can hold their urine longer than males—some can wait as long as 12 hours if necessary—which might be an advantage in a household where no one is home during the day.
 Both males and females are almost immediately housebroken by nine (9) weeks of age.
 On walks, a female will usually empty her bladder all at once.
 A male dog may urinate in little spurts her and there, and it can seem to take him forever to relieve himself, especially on cold winter nights.

 Children and the elderly: All of our Polarbears make loving companions for a child or an elderly person, however if given a choice and especially if we are talking about children under eight (8) years of age, we recommend our females.
-Our females are naturally nurturing and protective toward children and they have an innate ability to understand that quick movements and the occassional tail pulling is not a threat.
-Females also rarely if ever show dominance to their human family members.
-Our males, on the other hand, may see small children as just another litter-mate which gives them a good excuse to tug and play more rough.
-This is not to suggest that our males don't do well with children.
-In fact, males are excellent with children, especially those over eight (8) years of age.
-Boys in particular, who have fewer verbal skills and need that extra special best friend to whom they can communicate benefit tremendously from our males, just few some of our Youtube videos!
+Our females are naturally nurturing and protective toward children.
+They have natural "mothering" abilities and understand that quick movements and the occassional tail pulling is not a threat.
+For those who have children older than eight (8) years of age, you may like a larger male.
+It's our experience, that a male dog can benefit a boys, in particular, who may have fewer verbal skills.
+Boys just seem need a companion and extra special best friend to whom they can communicate.

 House Dogs: Both males and female Polarbears are extremely well-mannered.
 Think for a moment of your favorite visitor to your home or house guest, our Polarbears are very respectful and well-mannered indoors.
 It is yet another reason people love our dogs!
 As house dogs, some people believe it is a little easier to live with a female due to their smaller size.